 Truly inspired design ideas are hard to come by.
 After all, not every design concept is a winner.
 But if you want to make an impact with your clients, it’s good to keep a few things in mind.

-Shari Schwartz, HOW U’s newest instructor, is an expert at client presentations.
+Shari Schwartz, one of our great HOW U instructor, is an expert at client presentations.
 Shari is the founder of 6712 Creative, a full-service, strategic graphic design shop that caters to the design needs of all businesses, large and small.
 Based in Baltimore, its mission is to combine the highest quality design with outstanding client services.

-Starting September 1, Shari will be teaching the latest HOW U course, Presenting Design Ideas and Concepts to Clients.
+Shari crafted the HOW U course, Presenting Design Ideas and Concepts to Clients.
 This two-week course explains and exemplifies why the actual presentation of work to a client can impact and sway how well the designs are received.
 This course is intended for anyone who works in the industry and often finds themselves in the spotlight presenting designs to a client, hoping for a big win.

 “I have found that excitement is contagious,” Shari says.
 “Stand up out of your chair.
 Run to a large monitor and point out a beautiful detail that may have otherwise been overlooked.
 Train your clients’ eyes to hone in on the beautiful details that separate your designs from everyone else’s.”

 Shari has designed across all media platforms for clients in a broad range of industries, including financial services, education, technology, pharmaceuticals, professional sports—even porta potty rentals (true story).

 Check out this adorable series of logos she designed for Piggyback Publishing: